arjunks25/BrainCancerDetectionAI/README.md

   To fix this I saved the trained model to my google drive immediatly after it finished training so that I could access it later.

 CancerDetectionAIPresentation.ipynb File-
   This file imports the model from Google Drive and tests it.
-It's main funtion though is to present the accuracy by outputting a graph and some images with labels.
+It's main funtion though is to present the accuracy by outputting a graph and some images with predicted and actual labels.
   This file was just used to present the final trained model in a more practical way.

   Here are the output images in the presentation file for easier access-